harishletsgo/truffle-solc-select/README.md

 # Truffle Solc Select

 This plugin can be used to compile smart contracts that require multiple solidity compiler versions.
-It does this by installing various versions on install and automatically select the right version based on the smart contract pragma version.
+It does this by installing various versions on install and automatically selects the right version based on the smart contract pragma version.

 **Note**: This feature is new and still in a super experimental state.
 Not ready for production!!!!